hrajchert/mddoc/docs/src/utils.js.md

 This method is quite slow, if you have many subfiles it will hang, need to refactor.
 Also add in some way glob notation.
+RECONECTAR

-{%code_todo
+{ % code_todo
     "src" : "src/utils.js",
     "priority" : 7,
     "ref" : {